parkib/self-care-flask/README.md

 - **Inspirational Quotes:** APIs for accessing a collection of inspirational quotes.

+- **Quote Repository:** APIs for adding new quote entries and ratings, accessing collection of inspirational quotes

 - **Machine Learning Predictors:** Endpoints for utilizing machine learning predictors for health insights.

 ### Files and Directories